pygae/lean-ga/docs/blueprint/README.md

   - [ICCA2020](https://pygae.github.io/lean-ga/ICCA2020/)
   - [Noncommutative algebras, computer algebra systems, and theorem provers](https://eric-wieser.github.io/divf-2022)

+Much of the project infrastructure has been adapted from the [liquid tensor experiment](https://leanprover-community.github.io/lean-liquid/) and [Unit Fractions](https://github.com/b-mehta/unit-fractions).

 ## Dependencies

 If you simply want to produce the `pdf` version of the blueprint, you don't